Planned Giving Marketing Strategies

 3. Cornerstone Brochures.
 These are for sophisticated programs and for those “special donors.”

-You’ve tried to create a planned giving website yourself and discovered it looks lame compared to other nonprofit sites.
-You wonder why?
+You’ve tried building a site yourself, only to end up with something that looks like every other cookie-cutter nonprofit page.
 It’s the difference between getting your car washed and getting it detailed.
-It’s the difference between an off-the-rack shirt and one that’s tailored.
-It’s the difference between an apple pie from the grocery store and the one your grandma made.
+Between an off-the-rack shirt and one that’s tailored.
+Between a grocery-store apple pie and Grandma’s.

 You have a planned giving website.
 Great.
 But you have no visitors.